perama-v/perama-v.github.io/docs/ethereum/ideas.md

 Anyone who sees a way to improve a published idea can publish that improvement and receive attribution.
-They are now a stakeholder in this local area of the idea-graph and are also incentivised to propogate the idea to others.
+They are now a stakeholder in this local area of the idea-graph and are also incentivised to propagate the idea to others.

 ## Decay-by-depth Royaltes